-Tyler Cook is in his his second season as an assistant coach/recruiting coordinator and will work primarily with the hitters and outfielders.
+Tyler Cook is in his his third season as an assistant coach/recruiting coordinator and will work primarily with the hitters and outfielders.

 Cook returns to Upstate following a successful stint at Eastern Kentucky where he served as a volunteer assistant coach in 2015.
 Cook assisted with hitting instruction, formulated spray charts and scouting reports and was responsible for outfield defense, helping the Colonel outfielders finish the season with a .974 fielding percentage.
 In addition, EKU outfielder Kyle Nowlin earned a spot on the All-Ohio Valley Conference first team and was drafted in the 30th round of the Major League Baseball Draft by the Philadelphia Phillies.